 To help strengthen your claim in advance, be sure to document your property's condition often.
 Get in a regular habit of taking photos (and videos) of your roof and your property.
 Those timestamped materials will help establish the condition of your property before submitting any roofing insurance claims in Greeley, CO.

 Should A Roofing Contractor Be Present When The Insurance Adjuster Arrives?

 Absolutely!
 We highly recommend that you have your contractor present for your adjuster's visit because then you'll have a roofing expert on-site to advocate on your behalf.
 Your contractor will be there to voice any concerns you may have with the adjuster's findings.

 Should I Call My Insurance Provider Or A Roofer First?

-It is wiser to contact a roofing professional first!
+It's completely up to you!
+But, it may be wiser to contact a roofing professional first.
 Since they are the roofing expert, they'll be able to accurately assess the total extent of your roof's damage during an initial inspection.
 Then your roofer will be able to make recommendations on the most appropriate next steps, and whether or not you should submit a claim.

 Your roofer can also provide extensive documentation of the damage to help strengthen and support your claim.